*last updated April 2018*

 I may sound like your granny but this is a really important point!
 In the UK we throw away roughly 7 million tonnes of food and drink from our homes every year, the majority of which is edible.
 This food waste equates to an estimated £12.5bn a year overall, or £60 per average household per month1.

-To reduce food waste try to: avoid buying food that you don’t need, use leftovers for lunch the next day, use aging vegetables to make soup, share food shopping with housemates and take turns cooking meals, and freeze food (as outlined below).
+To reduce food waste it is a good idea to: avoid buying food that you don’t need, use leftovers for lunch the next day, use vegetables that have seen a better day (but are still safe to eat) to make soup, if you have housemates it can be useful to share food shopping and take turns cooking meals, and freezing food is very useful (as outlined below).

 The best way of finding value for money is to read food prices per unit, so rather than buying a 500g bag of pasta for 60p, buying a 1kg bag for £1 will be cheaper overall (ie. £1.20 per kg vs. £1 per kg).
 Therefore buying staple foods such as cereals, pasta, rice in bulk is often the cheaper option.
 This also often applies to loose fruit and veg which can be cheaper per kg than packaged versions.

 Supermarket price comparison websites such as mysupermarket.co.uk, or supermarket’s own websites can be useful to look up food prices per unit, especially if you tend to do your grocery shopping online.